Zurich Bible of 1531

-The Zurich Bible of 1531, also known as the Froschauer Bible of 1531, is a translation of the Bible from the Hebrew, Aramaic and Greek language into German, which was printed in 1531 in the Dispensaryof Christoph Froschauer in Zurich.
+The Zurich Bible of 1531, also known as the Froschauer Bible of 1531, is a translation of the Bible from the Hebrew, Aramaic and Greek language into German, which was printed in 1531 in the Dispensary of Christoph Froschauer in Zurich.
 The entire New Testament and large parts of the Old Testament are an adaptation of Martin Luther's translation.
 The biblical prophetic books were translated by the circle around Huldrych Zwingli independently of the Luther Bible, but using the Worms Prophets.
 The new translation of the poetic books, including the Psalms, is an independent work by the Zurich scholars.

 The two-volume splendid edition in Folio bears the title: Die gantze Bibel der vrsprünglichē Ebraischen und Griechischen waarheyt nach/ auffs aller treüwlichest verteütschet.
 It is richly illustrated, partly with woodcuts after drawings by Hans Holbein the Younger.
 A preface, probably written by Leo Jud, shows strong influence from Erasmus of Rotterdam.
 Elaborate additions such as a keyword index, summaries (chapter summaries), glosses and parallel passages make the text accessible.

+Composition

+The Bible was divided in to two sections and the books listed in a contents section.

+The first section (bücher des ersten teyls) comprises: